ibrahimGamal01/carpooling/README.md

         - `favicon.ico`: Icon file for web browsers.
         - `favicon-16x16.png`: Icon file for web browsers.
         - `favicon-32x32.png`: Icon file for web browsers.

-This file structure is designed to provide a clear separation between different components of the project, making it easier to maintain and update the codebase.
-The HTML files are stored in the root directory, while the PHP scripts are stored in a separate directory for server-side processing.
-The `src/` directory contains static assets such as images and icons that are used throughout the project.
-The `database.sql` file contains the SQL script for creating the database schema.